 Here are a few helpful articles you may want to read, too:

-- Best Websites for Learning Coding and Web Development in 2019
+- Best Websites for Learning Coding and Web Development

 - Why Learn Coding?
 12 Benefits From Learning Programming

 Different Programming Languages Explained

 Here’s an overview of the different programming languages in this article:

 The great-grandmother and lingua franca of all programming languages, C was first released in 1972 – that’s a whopping 45 years ago!

 During the past decades, it has become one of the most widely used programming languages ever to exist.
 It’s used for creating a variety of programs for computers, such as operating systems, for instance.